 Many Canadians choose to get their travel insurance as an add on perk on their credit card when they apply for their credit card online.

 You can Still Ask Questions

-Even if you buy online, it’s a simple matter to call the travel insurance company and get any nagging questions answered.
+Even if you go online, it’s a simple matter to call the travel insurance company and get any nagging questions answered.

 Canada’s biggest online comparison site for travel insurance is Kanetix.ca.
-They’re a great place to get quotes so you can compare different policies and prices.
+They’re a great place to get learn more so you can compare different policies and prices.